 Our management of the impact of COVID-19 has and will continue to require significant investment of time from our management and employees, as well as resources across our global enterprise.
-The focus on managing and mitigating the impacts of COVID-19 on our business may cause us to divert or delay the application of our resources toward new initiatives or investments, which may adversely impact our future results of operations.
+This may cause us to divert or delay the application of our resources toward new initiatives or investments, which may adversely impact our future results of operations.
 In addition, issues relating to the COVID-19 pandemic may result in legal claims or litigation against us.